ryncor21/conways_game/README.md

 2. Will show unneccessary dead cells when exporting the game as a hexadecimal String.
 3. There is a strange delay (sometimes) between clicking on a cell and alternating the cell.
 4. I can't get the ConwaysPanel to show up in the same JFrame as the controls.
 Thus, I have made a different JFrame.
-5. There is no timer to automatically run the game iterations.
-The user has to click.